A Chiastic Reconfiguration Of Zechariah 1-6

 X 1:12-13 God comforts the angel regarding Judea

 Chapter 1 8 During the night I had a vision, and there before me was a man mounted on a red horse.
 He was standing among the myrtle trees in a ravine.
-Behind him were red, piebald and white horses.
+Behind him were red, brown and white horses.

 Zechariah saw this vision at night in 519BC on the date specified in the previous verse, 1:7 (see section 5.0).
 He is guided through the vision by an angel of God ("The angel who was talking with me" of vs 9), and based on indications in several passages in this prophecy (like 1:12,13), we believe this angel is the Archangel Michael, the protector of Israel (Dan 12:1) (Michael also guided John through the prophecy in the book of Revelation).

-In the vision, Zechariah sees horsemen, of unspecified number, standing stationary among myrtle trees on horses of 3 colours.
-Horsemen, in prophecy, represent angels who are given a significant, extended assignment on earth (cf. Rev 6:1-7), with the colour of the horse representing the rider's office.
-The meaning of the colours can be inferred from the corresponding subunit A2 [1:16-17] - see commentary below.
-Only one of the horsemen/angels speaks - the leader of the horsemen with red horses - presumably because he is given an assignment he must immediately complete, as detailed in Unit B below.
+In the vision, Zechariah sees horsemen on horses of 3 different colours; they are of unspecified number and they are standing among myrtle trees.
+Only one of the horsemen/angels speaks - the leader of the horsemen with red horses - presumably because he is given an assignment he must immediately complete, as detailed in Subunit B1 below.

-Subunit B1: The hostile nations that occupy Israel are at peace (1:10-11)
+Subunit B1: The hostile nations in the region of Israel anger God: Introduction (1:10-11)

 Chapter 1 10 Then the man standing among the myrtle trees explained, “They are the ones the Lord has sent to go throughout the land.”